dotnet/training-tutorials/content/csharp/getting-started/lesson-17.md

 The `Single` extension method will function the same as `SingleOrDefault` but if there are no elements or a list, or there are more than one occurance of your expression, a `System.InvalidOperationException` will be thrown.

 ## Finding Data About Collections
-There are extension methods that will allow you to determine if and how many items satisfy an expression.
+There are extension methods that will allow you to determine if or how many items will satisfy an expression.

 ###Count
 The `Count` extension method will return the number of items in the data over which you're iterating as an `int`.